jm-rcc/hpc-docs/software/Jansson.md

 ## Installed versions
  - jansson/2.14-gcc-11.3.0  (version), (toolchain)
  - jansson/.2.14-gcc-11.3.0.bak_20251013214429_2034437  (version), (toolchain)
-### Description
-Jansson is a C library for encoding, decoding and manipulating JSON data.
+>Jansson is a C library for encoding, decoding and manipulating JSON data.
  Its main features and design principles are:
  * Simple and intuitive API and data model
  * Comprehensive documentation